Retainage: United Kingdom

-Retentions are widely used in the British construction industry; featuring in the majority of all contracts awarded.
-It is a sum of money that is withheld as a security against poor quality products (defects) or works left incomplete.
+Retentions are widely used in the British construction industry: in the majority of all contracts awarded, a sum of money is withheld as a security against poor quality products (defects) or works left incomplete.
 Clients withhold retention against main contractors and main contractors withhold payment against sub-contractors.
 Retentions typically take the form of a percentage on the contract value.
 The rate can vary wildly but is typically around 5%.
 The general state of the economy can affect the rates set: in a buoyant economy with plentiful work sub-contractors are able to pick which work they accept and therefore have potential to negotiate more favourable rates.

 The chain of retention starts with the client who withholds money on the main contractor.
 The main contractor withholds money on sub-contractors who may also then withhold on sub-sub contractors.
 The retention money is typically released in two portions (known as moieties); the first being payable at completion of a project and the second at the end of the defects liability period.
 This period is the time during which the client is able to identify works that are defective to the contractor who must then remedy them; it is often twelve months.
 The use of retentions is not common to all sectors of the industry; for example lift installers have developed their own guarantee system instead.

 A mobilization payment is an advance payment to a contractor at the start of a project to assist in the beginning of operations.